Nourin-nnn/rate-limiting-api/README.md

 pip install fastapi redis uvicorn
 ```

-5. Install Redis locally or set it up using Docker (recommended for ease of use):
+5. Set Up Redis: Install Redis locally or set it up using Docker (recommended for ease of use):
 ```bash
 docker run --name redis -p 6379:6379 -d redis
 ```